The Alaskan Malamute temperament is loyal, intelligent and Independent. This cuddly big dog adores his master and is friendly with people in general.

 We are all tempted to let a cute puppy get away with things, but it won't be so cute when he is a mature adult with a mind of his own.
 Start as you mean to finish and you'll be able to better manage your dog's temperament.

-This dog was bred to haul a sled over ice for miles and miles, and he has astounding endurance.
+This dog was bred to haul a sled over ice for several hundred miles, and he has astounding endurance.

 This can be a burden on his owner – the Malamute needs an hour or more of exercise each day to be happy.
 He won't be content with being a stay at home pet without the opportunity to expend his energy.